omargad18/alx-low_level_programming/README.md

-#This is a readme file for alx low level programming tasks
+#This readme is for task 0x07.
+C - Even more pointers, arrays and strings